 It’s been well-documented that income inequality can affect romantic relationships.
-But the same can be true of friendships: According to a CouponCabin.com survey, pressure to keep up financially affects as many as one in five friendships, sometimes even resulting in the end of the relationship.
+But the same can be true of friendships.
+According to a 2017 PayPal survey, 41% of survey respondents stated owing money to a friend has affected their friendship.

 Maybe you’ve experienced this tension yourself if you and your friends are in different career or life stages.
 While you might not talk money on a regular basis, nothing highlights those differences more than deciding where to have dinner, or being invited to a destination wedding.

 Unaddressed, this pressure can lead to making decisions that you’ll later regret, like racking up a huge amount of credit card debt.
 Or it can cause resentment in your relationships if you feel like your group of friends is insensitive to your situation.

 But both can be avoided with a little work and creativity on your part.
 Here’s how to navigate your relationships when your friends make more money than you do.